ChristopherOka/order-manager/README.md

 ## Order Management System

-This is the second iteration of an order processing and management system for a small bakery business (MarthaRaveCookies).
+This is the second iteration of an order processing and management system for a small bakery business ([Martha Rave Cookies](https://martharave.com)).

 Built using:
 - Next.js